tklebel/rOpenSci-blog/draft.md

 functional programming, that can be implemented in R through `lapply` or similar functions within the `purrr`-package.
 The approach is to write a function that solves your problem for one case, and then to apply it to all cases.
-In my case, this leads to some duplication and inefficiency: The package has serveral functions that extract certain parts of the metadata-files.
+In my case, this leads to some duplication and inefficiency: The package has several functions that extract certain parts of the metadata-files.
 This makes sense, since you only might be interested in certain parts, and parsing everything else would be a waste of time.
 Unfortunately, if you happen to be interested in two